 This course is vital for all educators.
-Whether we are aware or not, students are living with trauma, violence and chronic stress.
-In addition, educators are also living with trauma, violence and/or chronic stress in their own lives.
-It seems almost impossible to escape some level of trauma in our own lives or to experience it vicariously through the lives of our students.
+Whether we recognize it or not, many students live with trauma, violence, and chronic stress.
+In addition, educators themselves may experience trauma, violence, and/or chronic stress in their own lives.
+It often seems almost impossible to avoid some level of trauma—either directly or vicariously through the lives of our students.

 ISBN-10: 1416624600